 Currency risk.
 Currency risk is the risk that the financial results of the Group will be adversely impacted by changes in exchange rates to which the Group is exposed.
 The Group undertakes certain transactions denominated in foreign currencies.
-The Group did not use in 2021 and 6 months of year 2022 any derivatives to manage foreign currency risk exposure, at the same time the management of the Group is seeking to mitigate such risk by managing monetary assets and liabilities in foreign currencies at the Group level.
+The Group did not use in 2021 and the nine months of ended 30 September 2022 any derivatives to manage foreign currency risk exposure, at the same time the management of the Group is seeking to mitigate such risk by managing monetary assets and liabilities in foreign currencies at the Group level.